mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 SAIGE-GENE proceedes in two steps:

-1. Fitting the null GLMM (slow and done for the whole genome):
+1. Fitting the null GLMM (done for the whole genome):

 ```commandline
 step1_fitNULLGLMM.R